-Research has shown that St John’s Road in Corstorphine was the second most polluted road in Scotland in 2017.
+Research has shown that Edinburgh West is home to two of the most polluted roads in Scotland in 2017.

 Air pollution from traffic fumes has a devastating impact on health, especially on children and people with existing health problems.
 Friends of the Earth estimates that air pollution is responsible for over 2500 early deaths every year in Scotland and costs the Scottish economy over £1.1 billion annually.